Staff

 cynthia.chafin@mtsu.edu

 Ms. Chafin has served as CHHS Director and Interim Director since October 2015.
 She has been with the center as a project director since 2002.
-Ms. Chafin is curently a doctoral student in the MTSU Department of Health and Human Performance and anticipates completing the Ph.D. in Human Performance program in 2023 with a specialization in health .
+Ms. Chafin received her a doctoral degree from MTSU Department of Health and Human Performance with a specialization in health.
 She has a Master of Education in health promotion and education from Vanderbilt University’s Peabody College, and a Bachelor of Business Administration from Middle Tennessee State University.
 She was part of the first national cohort to receive advanced-level certification as a master certified health educator from the National Commission on Health Education Credentialing (NCHEC).
 Ms. Chafin has a lengthy history in public health having worked for and with the state health department along with multiple local, state, and national non-profit and community-based organizations as a volunteer, project director, and consultant.
-She has been awarded the Health Educator of the Year award from the Tennessee Public Health Association in 2006 and received the inaugural Eloise Q. Hatmaker Distinguished Service Award from the Rural Health Association in 2009 for her public health work in rural Tennessee communities.
+She has been awarded the Health Educator of the Year award from the Tennessee Public Health Association and received the inaugural Eloise Q. Hatmaker Distinguished Service Award from the Rural Health Association for her public health work in rural Tennessee communities.
 She recently was recognized in the Spring 2023 MTSU Research Magazine as one of seven members of the $5.0 Million Club for receiving externally funded awards totaling over $5.0 million over her career at MTSU as CHHS Director.

 Ms. Chafin’s interest and experience in public health is broad, though specific areas of interest and experience include substance use and misuse, mental health, healthy lifestyles and chronic disease prevention, cancer control and prevention as well as cancer survivorship.
 She is interested in health and wellness coaching as a strategy for addressing individual and population health and is currently enrolled in the Vanderbilt Health Coaching Program completing practicum requirements.
-She is currently involved in research and projects focusing on substance use and misuse (including opioid use disorder), mental health, and sleep medicine, all important to overall health and wellness, along with other current CHHS projects.
+Some of the work she is currently involved in includes research and projects focusing on substance use and misuse (including opioid use disorder), mental health, and diabetes and obesity prevention.
+She provides oversight to multiple other current CHHS projects as director of the center.
 She managed the Tennessee Comprehensive Cancer Control project from 2004-2016 and was instrumental in the development of 3 state cancer plans and implementing 12 state cancer Summits as part of that project.
-She has also managed the Death Scene Investigation/Sudden Unexplained Infant Death project for multiple years, the Yes I Can!
-Diabetes Self-Management project, Smart Mothers are Resisting Tobacco- a prenatal tobacco cessation and prevention program implemented in all of Tennessee’s 95 counties - the Career Mapping and Folic Acid projects, and multiple other grants awarded to the center.
 She has co-founded internship programs for three organizations and has served as a mentor and supervisor to more than 70 students as of spring 2023 and is a frequent guest lecturer on the MTSU campus.
-She along with colleagues, including a sleep medicine physician, founded the MTSU Center for Health and Human Services Sleep Research Consortium in 2018.
-She is active in multiple public health and community services activities and in 2007, she founded Community Health Collaboratives, LLC to provide consulting services.
+She along with colleagues founded the MTSU Office of Prevention Science and Recovery in 2023.
+She is active in multiple public health and community services activities.
 Her projects have received numerous national and state awards and recognition.

 Sarah GwinnSarah Gwinn